 Café housed within the Riverside Museum, complete with views on to the Clyde and a large menu catering well to dietary requirements.

-- High point: Setting and views
+- High point: Excellent service

-- Low point: Food lacklustre at times
+- Low point: May need to wait for a table at busy times

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Music on stereo: Nothing

 - Capacity: 150